nitin27may/mean-docker/README.md

 #### Expressjs (4.17.1)

-In MEAN stack, E stands for Expressjs, all rest services are developed using express js.
+In the MEAN stack, the "E" stands for Express.js, which is used to develop all REST services.

-It contains sample for:
+This project includes samples for:

 1. Mongo dB connection and schema validation using Mongoose
 2. JWT implementation for Authorization